 Small farms have turned to agri-tourism in recent years as a method of supplementing income and raising awareness about rural America.
 Depending on the farm, most of these experiences include destination history (many local farms are family owned), interactions with animals, and some form of tasting at the end.

-The traditional farm tour at McClelland's Dairy in Petaluma is a 90-minute experience that begins with a history lesson in front of the farm’s original milking parlor.
+The traditional farm tour at McClelland's Dairy just east of Petaluma is a 90-minute experience that begins with a history lesson in front of the farm’s original milking parlor.
 You’ll learn how the farm has been family-run since 1938.
 You’ll also learn how three generations of McClellands have run the operation.